Modigliani (film): Critical response

 The film was not well received by critics.
 On Rotten Tomatoes the film has an approval rating of 4% based on reviews from 24 critics.
+The website's critics consensus reads, "Nearly everyone is miscast in this disjointed and slow-moving portrait of Italian artist Amedeo Modigliani."
 On Metacritic the film has a score of 25% based on reviews from 10 critics.

 New York Times critic Stephen Holden wrote, "The best and maybe the only use to be made of the catastrophic screen biography Modigliani is to serve as a textbook outline of how not to film the life of a legendary artist."

-Rex Reed of the New York Observer said this was "A film of vitality, with imagery as haunting and romantic as it is intense".

 Awards

 Modigliani was nominated for two International Press Academy Golden Satellite Awards: to Pam Downe for Costume Design and Luigi Marchione and Vlad Vieru for Art Direction and Production Design.

 Historical errors

 The film contains many inaccuracies or omissions, including: